flawrence1994/BiarriTask/README.md

   r'^lines/?((?P\<key>[\w]+)=?(?P\<value>[\w\s.]+))/$'

-I.e. to retrive all lines go to /lines/
+I.e. to retrieve all lines go to /lines/
      to retrieve the first 10 lines go to /lines/10 to retrieve all lines containing the words 'and so' go to /lines/text=and so